Inbibo/adonisfx_docs/docs/maya/activation.md

 To add new inputs to the AdnActivation node:

-1. Go to the AET and press *Add New Item*.
+1. Go to the Attribute Editor and press *Add New Item*.
 2. Set the desired *Operator*.
 3. Type in a fixed value in *Value*, animated it or connect the plug with an AdonisFX sensor's output.

 > [!NOTE]
-> All operators will be evaluated from top to bottom (starting from index 0 and ending on index N).
+> All operators will be evaluated from top to bottom (starting from index 0 and ending on the last index used).

 ## Operators

 1. **Over (Override)**: Overrides the accumulated output activation value with Value.
-If the current accumulated activation value is 1.0 and Value is 2.0 the output activation will be 2.0.
+If the current accumulated activation value is 1.0 and Value is 2.0 then the new accumulated value will be 2.0.
 2. **Add (Add)**: Adds the accumulated output activation value with Value.
-If the current accumulated activation value is 1.0 and Value is 2.0 the output activation will be 3.0.
+If the current accumulated activation value is 1.0 and Value is 2.0 then the new accumulated value will be 3.0.
 3. **Sub (Subtract)**: Subtracts the accumulated output activation value with Value.
-If the current accumulated activation value is 1.0 and Value is 2.0 the output activation will be 0.0.
+If the current accumulated activation value is 1.0 and Value is 2.0 then the new accumulated value will be -1.0.
 4. **Mult (Multiply)**: Multiplies the accumulated output activation value with Value.
-If the current accumulated activation value is 1.0 and Value is 2.0 the output activation will be 2.0.
+If the current accumulated activation value is 1.0 and Value is 2.0 then the new accumulated value will be 2.0.
-5. **Div (Divide)**: Dives the accumulated output activation value with Value.
-If the current accumulated activation value is 1.0 and Value is 2.0 the output activation will be 0.5.
+5. **Div (Divide)**: Divides the accumulated output activation value with Value.
+If the current accumulated activation value is 1.0 and Value is 2.0 then the new accumulated value will be 0.5.

+> [!NOTE]
+> The final value can then be clamped using the output minimum and maximum sliders.
+For the example above this clamping has been disregarded.

 ## Example